Did you ever ask yourself how to minimize scars?

-While scars from surgery or over joints such as elbows and knees are difficult to avoid, minor scars from scrapes and cuts can become less noticeable, if you follow proper care and treatment procedures.
+While scars from surgery or over joints such as elbows and knees are difficult to avoid, minor ones from scrapes and cuts can become less noticeable, if you follow proper care and treatment procedures.

-The size, shape, and depth of the wound, as well as how much blood gets to the wound, your skin thickness and color dictate the way your scar will look after healing.
+The size, shape, and depth of the wound, as well as how much blood gets to it, your skin thickness, and color dictate the way it will look after healing.

-On the other hand, keloid scars are often dark or red, and also raised, however, they extend beyond the contours of the actual wound.
+On the other hand, keloid ones are often dark or red, and also raised, however, they extend beyond the contours of the actual wound.

-They are worsened mainly by overproduction of collagen, which can be regulated by injecting steroid medication.
+They are worsened mainly by the overproduction of collagen, which can be regulated by injecting steroid medication.

-1. Get it stitched if needed
+1. Get the wound stitched if needed

 Cuts that go deeper or spread apart will heal better if they are stitched by a clinician.
 It is important to note that stitching should be done as soon as possible, while the wound is still fresh.